-Statement of cash flows
+Statement of Cash Flows

 For the purpose of the Statement of Cash Flows, cash and cash equivalents include cash on hand and in banks and investments in money market instruments with original maturities of three months or less, net of outstanding bank overdrafts.
-The following terms are used in the Statement of Cash Flows:

-Operating activities: are the principal revenue-producing activities of the Group and other activities that are not investing or financing activities.
+The following terms are used in the Statement of Cash Flows: Operating activities: are the principal revenue-producing activities of the Group, including interest received and paid and other activities that are not investing or financing activities.